broluja/ProjectTwo/readme.md

-# Netflix like API made with FastAPI and SQLAlchemy
+# Netflix-like API made with FastAPI and SQLAlchemy

 ## Table of contents